-The Department of Planning and Environment is strengthening how social impacts are assessed for State significant projects.
+The Department of Planning and Environment is exploring ways to strengthen the quality and consistency of social impact assessments of State significant projects.

 Frequently Asked Questions (PDF 348KB)

 Submissions on the draft guidelines closed on 3 March 2017.

 The Department is currently considering the submissions received and the feedback provided at the community information sessions held earlier this year in Mudgee, Singleton, Gunnedah and Wollongong.
 This feedback will help the Department finalise the social impact assessment guidelines for State significant resource projects.
 The Department will also prepare and publish a report summarising the feedback received during the consultation period.

 It should be noted that the Department is concurrently reviewing the environmental impact assessment process for State significant projects in NSW (the EIA Improvement Project).
 The final guidelines will contribute to, and align with, the improvements under consideration as part of that project.
 For further information about the EIA Improvement Project see: www.planning.nsw.gov.au/Policy-and- Legislation/Environmental-impact-assessment-improvement-project.

 Once the draft guidelines are finalised, the Department will consider extending the new framework to other major project categories (e.g. State significant infrastructure).